shimenghuang/KernelBiome/README.md

-# KernelBiome
+# KernelBiome package

-Note: This repository contains the python package `KernelBiome` and code that can reproduce results in the paper [Supervised Learning and Model Analysis with Compositional Data (Huang et al., 2022)](https://arxiv.org/abs/2205.07271).
 The `KernelBiome` python package can be installed via

 ```
 pip install kernelbiome